group of women with arms around each other

 Write for Us

 PCSing?
 Planning for boot camp?
 Figuring out health care?
 Being both mom and dad for your kids while your spouse is deployed?
-Yeah, we’ve been there, too – and we’re here to help you through every aspect of military life, from just joining to transitioning out.
+Yeah, we’ve been there, too — and we’re here to help.
+Blog Brigade covers every stage of military life, from joining the military to transitioning out.

-With Blog Brigade, you’ll learn the tips and life hacks from all corners of the military community – from MilSpouses, service members, veterans and even military children – geared to helping make your MilLife that much easier and fun.
+With Blog Brigade, you’ll get tips and life hacks from all corners of the military community — including military spouses, service members, veterans and even military children — geared to helping make your MilLife that much easier and fun.

-Blog Brigade can only exist through the submissions of those who have learned a thing or two in their MilLife and are willing to share with our military community.
-Follow the adventures of others, and share your own.
-Reach out to us with your ideas for a future post.
+Blog Brigade can only exist through the submissions of those who have learned a thing or two in their military life and are willing to share their experiences with our military community.
+Follow others’ stories, share your own experiences and send us your ideas for future posts.
 We want to hear your story.

-In exchange for submitting blog topics and posts to Blog Brigade, you’ll gain resume-worthy professional writing credentials, as well as a guest blogger badge and links back to your personal blog or website – and the knowledge that the military community is a better place because you’re in it.
+When you contribute to Blog Brigade, you’ll gain resume‑worthy writing samples, a guest blogger badge and links back to your personal blog or website — plus the satisfaction of knowing you’ve helped support the military community.

 Blog Brigade is part of the Military OneSource network, giving voice to military community members and strengthening our military family.